IntersectMBO/ouroboros-network/CONTRIBUTING.md

 * `Windows` (using [`msys2`] software distribution)
 * `MacOS`

-and unofficially `aarch64`, on 32-bit platforms you might expect some issues.
+and unofficially `aarch64`, on 32-bit platforms you might expect some issues (currently memory requirement for `cardano-node` on 32 architecture are too high).

 ## Releasing packages to CHaP